excell-mobility/example-x509-authentication/get-free-ssl-certificate-via-lets-encrypt.md

 To obtain the certificate, we have to go through the following steps:

 - Download Certbot software from their offial [Github repository](https://github.com/certbot/certbot)
+- Run Certbot Software to prepare the SSL certificate
+- Confirm the Domain Ownership

 Let's begin!

 ## Step 1: Downloading Certbot software from GitHub
-Fire up your favorite git client and git clone the Certbot software from the official GitHub repository:
+On your local machine, fire up your favorite git client and git clone the Certbot software from the official GitHub repository:

 ```bash